QTC-UMD/rydiqule/paper/rq_v2_paper.md

 This functionality is based on the theoretical work presented in [@nagib_exact_2025].
 That work derives the exact velocity dependence due to Doppler shifts for any system, and it effectively reduces the Doppler-averaging integration in one-dimensional geometries to two diagonalizations, avoiding velocity sampling, and enabling a general, analytic result.
 Replacing RydIQule's approximate numeric integration with this exact method results in faster and significantly higher accuracy solutions.
-At present, only 1-dimensional Doppler averages are supported, with extensions to higher dimensions planned for the next minor release.
+At present, only 1-dimensional Doppler averages in the steady-state are supported, with extensions to higher dimensions planned for the next minor release.

 # Related Packages and Work